 - Updating LinkedIn profiles and other social media for the job search

 Career Communities provides an extensive network that allows you access to insider information and advice that is essential for career development.
 Joining a Community gives you access to:

 Receive biweekly newsletters with handpicked jobs, internships, and programs pertaining to your career interests.

 - Log into Handshake and update your Career Interests.

-Individual coaching and Career Labs with Career Field Experts, offered weekly.
+Individual coaching and Career Meetups with Career Field Experts, offered weekly.